-Family housing and university apartments offer wonderful environments suited for students with children, students who are married or in a domestic partnership, and students who are at least 20 years old.
+Family housing and university apartments offer wonderful environments suited for students with children or students who are married or in a domestic partnership.
+While graduate students are welcome to live in the residence halls, our Graduate Village prioritizes graduate students.
 We provide a warm, diverse, academic community where everyone can thrive.
 Our staff is committed to working with residents to encourage the development of interactive and supportive communities.
 This is accomplished through creative programs and activities and committed staff who care about your academic and personal success.

 Learn more about university apartments and submit an application.

-Check out the step-by-step guide for how to apply for housing for first-year students, transfer students, international students, and students who lived on campus their first year and want to return for another year, as well as information about housing options for graduate students and families.
+Check out the step-by-step guide for how to register for housing for first-year students, transfer students, international students, and returning students, as well as information about housing options for graduate students and families.

 You have many room types to choose from at the University of Oregon.
 About 80 percent of the rooms available on campus are double rooms, but there are also triple rooms, single rooms, and suite-style rooms available.
-When you apply for housing, we’ll ask you to pick your top five room choices by building.
+When you register for housing, we’ll ask you to give us your preferences for each room type.

 Meal plans are included for all students living on campus.
 University Housing offers five meal plans so you can find one that fits you best.

-Meal plans can be used at our nine locations that accept meal plans.
+Meal plans can be used at our 14 dining venues.
 Meal plans also include $50 of Duck Bucks per term that can be used for goods, services, food, and beverages across campus at locations such as the copy center, libraries, and the EMU student union.

-Carson Unlimited meal plan is only accepted at Carson Dining.
+Carson Limited meal plan is only accepted at Carson Dining.

 Questions?
 We are here to help.

 If you have questions about living on campus or you have a need related to a special accommodation, we would be happy to work with you.
-Please contact University Housing at 541-346-4277 or firstname.lastname@example.org.
+Please call or text University Housing at 541-346-4277 or email firstname.lastname@example.org.
 For disability-related requests please contact the Accessible Education Center at 541-346-1155 or email@example.com.